danieljnewsome732/mbi_api/README.md

 # mbi_api

-This API will validate and create Medicare Benefir Numbers according to the Jan 1 2020 standards
+### This API will validate and create Medicare Benefit Numbers
+(according to the Jan 1 2020 standards)

 ## Database

-No database yet
+No database at this time

 ## Developing